chuckhoffmann/wired-logic/apps/sandbox/readme.md

 Command line options
 --------------------
 The playground can be configured using command line options.
+Any option not specified will use the default value.
 - `-width` sets the width of the playground in pixels.
+Default is 64.
 - `-height` sets the height of the playground in pixels.
+Default is 64.
 - `-scale` sets the scale of the playground in pixels per pixel.
+Default is 16.
 - `-speed` sets the speed of the simulation in frames per second.
+Default is 15

 After the options, the path to a GIF image can be specified, e.g. `gif_to_load.gif`.
 If no path is specified the playground will start with a blank canvas and a default palette.